brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 I should have time next month, my manager told me to take advantage of this time for following some courses.
 I would like to bookmark some of them.

 {: .result }
-It is not clear if course bookmarking is different from adding a course to the learning plan.
-If it is different, I have not been able to figure out how to do it.I am able to bookmark activities and remove bookmarks from activities without any issue
+> It is not clear if course bookmarking is different from adding a course to the learning plan.
+> If it is different, I have not been able to figure out how to do it.I am able to bookmark activities and remove bookmarks from activities without any issue.

 #### I want to check my calendar